+In the past decade, load balancing techniques in the context of CPU and memory resources has been extensively studied in recent year.
 There are many approaches to balancing load in disk I/O resource can be found in literature [1][2][3][4][6][10].
-Xiao Qin[1] proposed a algorithm IOLB and compare this algorithm with conventional CPU- and memory-aware load balancing schemes and shows that the IOLB algorithm significantly improves the resource utilization of a cluster under I/O-intensive workload.

-Mais Nijim Tao Xie,2005 developed a performance model for self-manage computer systems under dynamic workload condition, where both CPU- and I/O-intensive applications are running in computer systems.
-They shows that the controller is capable of achieving high performance for computer systems under workloads exhibiting high variabilities.
+Xiao Qin[1] proposed an algorithm IOLB and compares this algorithm with conventional CPUand memory-aware load balancing schemes and shows that the IOLB algorithm significantly improves the resource utilization of a cluster under I/O-intensive workload.
+Mais Nijim Tao Xie, 2005 developed a performance model for self-manage computer systems under dynamic workload condition, where both CPU- and I/O-intensive applications are running in computer systems.
+They show that the controller is capable of achieving high performance for computer systems under workloads exhibiting high variability.
 Xiao Qin et al.[4] proposed a feedback control mechanism to improve the performance of a cluster by adaptively manipulating the I/O buffer sizes.
 The primary objective of this mechanism is to minimize the number of page faults for memory-intensive jobs while improving the buffer utilization of I/O-intensive jobs.
 The feedback controller judiciously configures the weights to achieve an optimal performance.
-Meanwhile under a workload where the memory demand is high, the buffer sizes are decreased to allocate more memory for memory-intensive jobs, thereby leading to a low pagefault rate.
+Meanwhile under a workload where the memory demand is high, the buffer sizes are decreased to allocate more memory for memory-intensive jobs, thereby leading to a low page-fault rate.
 Increasing attention has been drawn toward I/O-intensive application.
-Kandaswamy et al.[10] examined optimization techniques and architecture scalability.
+Kandaswamy et al. [10] examined optimization techniques and architecture scalability.
 They evaluated the effect of the techniques using five I/O-intensive applications from both small and large applications domain.

-Xiao Qin et al.[6] developed two effective I/O-aware loadbalancing schemes, which make it possible to balance I/O load by assigning I/O-intensive sequential and parallel jobs to nodes with light I/O loads.
+Xiao Qin et al.[6] developed two effective I/O-aware load-balancing schemes, which make it possible to balance I/O load by assigning I/O-intensive sequential and parallel jobs to nodes with light I/O loads.
 However, the above techniques are insufficient for automatic computing platforms due to the lack of adaptability.
-We proposed a algorithm that take all the parallel task and it balance the I/O-intensive load with effective manner.
+We proposed an algorithm that take all the parallel task and it balance the I/O-intensive load with effective manner.